usnistgov/800-63-3/sp800-63-3/cover.md

 This document suite provides guidelines for implementing the third step of the above process.
 A new approach for digital authentication solutions is required by these guidelines, separating the individual elements of identity assurance into discrete, component parts.
 For non-federated systems, agencies will select and combine two (2) individual components, referred to as *Identity Assurance Level (IAL)* and *Authenticator Assurance Level (AAL)*.
 For federated systems, a third component, *Federation Assurance Level (FAL)*, is required.

-* IAL refers to the robustness of the identity proofing process and the binding between an authenticator and a specific individual.
+* IAL refers to the robustness of the identity proofing process and the binding between an authenticator and the records pertaining to a specific individual.
 * AAL refers to the robustness of the authentication process itself.
-* FAL refers to the robustness of the federation assertion protocol utilized to communicate authentication and attribute information (if applicable) to a relying party.
+* FAL refers to the robustness of the assertion protocol utilized by the federation to communicate authentication and attribute information (if applicable) to a relying party.

 The separation of these metrics supports applications requiring strong authentication that may be pseudonymous, and the separation of authenticator issuance from the establishment of credentials binding those authenticators to individuals.